MegaAttitude/megaattitude.github.io/projects/mega-orientation/index.md

 clause-embedding verbs of English with a variety of nonfinite subordinate clause structures.
 A detailed description of the dataset is coming soon.

-> Moon, E. & A.S.
-White.
-2019.
-The source of nonfinite temporal interpretation.
-In prep for the Proceedings of the 50th annual meeting of the Northeast Linguistic Society.
+> Moon, Ellise, and Aaron Steven White. to appear.
+[The Source of Nonfinite Temporal Interpretation](https://ling.auf.net/lingbuzz/005282/current.pdf).
+In Proceedings of the 50th Annual Meeting of the North East Linguistic Society.
+Amherst, MA: GLSA Publications.